buckket/twtxt/CONTRIBUTING.md

 ## Support

-If you have any questions regarding the usage of twtxt please visit us in the #twtxt IRC channel on FreeNode or post your question on [StackOverflow](https://stackoverflow.com).
+If you have any questions regarding the usage of twtxt please visit us in the #twtxt IRC channel on [freenode.net](https://freenode.net/) or post your question on [StackOverflow](https://stackoverflow.com).

 ## Reporting Issues / Proposing Features